-Learn everything about Chateau Fleur Cardinale St. Emilion, Bordeaux with wine tasting notes and wine with food pairing tips.
-Learn all the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn everything about Chateau Fleur Cardinale St. Emilion with wine tasting notes and wine with food pairing tips.
+Learn all the best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Fleur Cardinale History, Overview

 If you did not know, Fleur Cardinale takes its name was the myriad of roses and other brightly colored flowers that are planted in front and surrounding the chateau, which is the family home.
 Following their initial purchase of Chateau Fleur Cardinale, they renovated the entire estate and all the wine-making facilities.

 Chateau Fleur Cardinale Vineyards, Terroir, Grapes, Winemaking

 The terroir is dark red clay over limestone soil in the St. Etienne-de-Lisse sector, which is situated due east of the St. Emilion village.
 The vineyard is ideally situated, on a gentle slope, next to the chateau that reaches 75 meters at its peak.

-Malolactic fermentation takes place in 100% new oak barrels and in tank.
+Malolactic fermentation takes place in tanks.
 The wine of Chateau Fleur Cardinale is aged in 90% new, French oak barrels for an average of 12 to 15 months.
 There is a second wine that made its debut with the 2018 vintage, Intuition.
-On average, the production of Fleur Cardinale is close to 9,000 cases of wine per vintage.
+On average, the production of Chateau Fleur Cardinale is close to 10,000 cases of wine per vintage.

 The best vintages of Chateau Fleur Cardinale are: 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2012, 2010, 2009, 2008 and 2005.
 Earlier vintages are not at the same level of quality, especially those which were produced prior to the purchase by the Decoster family.